 Note that dispatchable demand may be offered as a Demand Resource in the PJM Capacity Market, rather than an Energy Efficiency Resource.
 Examples of EE Resources are efficient lighting, appliance, or air conditioning installations; building insulation or process improvements; and permanent load shifts that are not dispatched based on price or other factors.
-For an end-use customer site, the PJM Member that offers the Energy Efficiency Resource into the PJM Capacity Market may be different than the PJM Member that offers the Demand Resource into the PJM Capacity Market.
+For an enduse customer site, the PJM Member that offers the Energy Efficiency Resource into the PJM Capacity Market may be different than the PJM Member that offers a dispatchable load reduction from such site as a Demand Resource into the PJM Capacity Market.

-An EE Resource may be used as Capacity Resource in the PJM Capacity Market starting with the 2011/12 Delivery Year.
+An EE Resource may be used as Capacity Resource in the PJM Capacity Market.
 Planned energy efficiency projects will be allowed to offer into Reliability Pricing Model (RPM) Auctions or to be committed in a Fixed Resource Requirement (FRR) Alternative Capacity Plan for up to four consecutive Delivery Years.
-An EE Resource that clears in an RPM Auction will receive an RPM Auction Credit during the